watchexec/cargo-watch/README.md

         --postpone          Postpone first run until a file changes -q, --quiet             Suppress output from cargo-watch itself -V, --version           Display version information
+        --watch-when-idle   Ignore events emitted while the commands run

 OPTIONS:
     -x, --exec <cmd>...
 Cargo command(s) to execute on changes [default: check] -s, --shell <cmd>...
-            Shell command(s) to execute on changes
-    -d, --delay <delay>
-            File updates debounce delay in seconds [default: 0.5] -i, --ignore <pattern>...
-            Ignore a glob/gitignore-style pattern
-    -w, --watch <watch>...
+Shell command(s) to execute on changes -d, --delay <delay>         File updates debounce delay in seconds [default: 0.5] -i, --ignore <pattern>...
+Ignore a glob/gitignore-style pattern -w, --watch <watch>...
 Watch specific file(s) or folder(s) [default: .]

 Cargo commands (-x) are always executed before shell commands (-s).

 By default, your entire project is watched, except for the target/ and .git/ folders, and your .ignore and .gitignore files are used to filter paths.

 On Windows, patterns given to -i have forward slashes (/) automatically converted to backward ones (\) to ease command portability.